LABIOMEP/Visual3D-Scripts/README.md

 9. Save the new Workspace.

+## Known issues are:
+- The lack of markers in a marker C3D file will crash Visual3D.
+- During downsampling, some files may prompt to load a file.
+This feature is not coded, and its source is unknown.
+Simply press click "Cancel" and the downsampling will resume.

 ## Disclaimer
 These scrips and files are provided for research and teaching purpose.
 Their use for comercial purposes is not allowed without prior and written authorization from LABIOMEP board of directors.*